woosting/linux/contents/syncthing/auto-start/systemd.md

 Systemd is a suite of system management daemons, libraries, and utilities designed as a central management and configuration platform for the Linux computer operating system.
 It also offers users the ability to manage services under the user’s control with a per-user systemd instance, enabling users to start, stop, enable, and disable their own units.
 Service files for systemd are provided by Syncthing and can be found in [etc/linux-systemd][2].

-You have two primary options: You can set up Syncthing as a system service, or a user service.
+You have two primary options: You can set up Syncthing as a **system service**, or a **user service**.

-- Running Syncthing as a system service ensures that Syncthing is run at startup even if the Syncthing user has no active session.
+- Running Syncthing as a **system service** ensures that Syncthing is run at startup even if the Syncthing user has no active session.
 Since the system service keeps Syncthing running even without an active user session, it is intended to be used on a _server_.

-- Running Syncthing as a user service ensures that Syncthing only starts after the user has logged into the system (e.g., via the graphical login screen, or ssh).
+- Running Syncthing as a **user service** ensures that Syncthing only starts after the user has logged into the system (e.g., via the graphical login screen, or ssh).
 Thus, the user service is intended to be used on a _(multiuser) desktop computer_.
 It avoids unnecessarily running Syncthing instances.

 ## Start as System service (upon boot)